SergeMerzliakov/installmation/README.md

 ### Current State of Master Branch ###

+Before You run update this variable in the build.gradle file to location of your OpenJFX install

+    def JFX_INSTALL = '/Library/Java/javafx/13.0'

+This path should contain an OpenJFX install:

+    /libs
+    /jmods

-Rudimentary GUI mockup which runs with the gradle command (under Java 11 or later)
+You can run the latest version (rudimentary so far) with the gradle command (under Java 11 or later)

     gradlew runApp

-Application starts and does very little.
+Application starts and currently does very little.

 ### Prequisites